How Diamonds Do Good and the Flaviana Matata Foundation are Helping Girls Succeed Through Education

 Diamond Industry Empowers Diamond Communities

-In diamond producing countries like Tanzania, the support of the industry sponsors like Diamond Empowerment Fund, which sponsors the Flaviana Matata Foundation, is crucial, says Matata.
+In diamond producing countries like Tanzania, the support of the industry sponsors like Diamonds Do Good, which sponsors the Flaviana Matata Foundation, is crucial, says Matata.

 “At the end of the day, if it wasn’t for these diamond communities, there wouldn’t be a diamond industry,” says Matata, “so it’s very important to empower the people living there.”